-Are you looking for support in designing or realizing buildings?
+Are you looking for support in designing or realising buildings?
 The specialists of our Architecture & Construction department work as consultants, architects and engineers on a wide variety of issues.
 They ask questions to properly understand your plans, they oversee the steps you still need to take and make adjustments.
 For example, at Vicoma we approach every design assignment pragmatically and across the full width.
 You keep the focus on your primary process, business operations and organization.

 The architectural office within Vicoma

 You can see our Architecture & Construction department as the architectural office within Vicoma.
-Under the label Archicom we focus on creating, realizing and managing your buildings.
+Under the label Archicom we focus on creating, realising and managing your buildings.
 The symbiosis with the other disciplines of Vicoma makes Architecture & Architecture unique in our industry.
 Our colleagues know everything about the processes, production lines and machines in the buildings we design.
 Together we arrive at the best total solution.

 Appealing, feasible and practical